Master of Science in Nursing

 - Nursing Leadership and Healthcare Administration Track

-Alvernia’s MSN program ensures that you will emerge with the knowledge and skills in nursing education, nursing leadership or healthcare informatics needed for a rapidly changing healthcare environment.
+Alvernia’s MSN program ensures that you will emerge with the knowledge and skills in nursing education and nursing leadership needed for a rapidly changing healthcare environment.
 Each track prepares students to function in a complex healthcare environment that demands innovative approaches.
 Learning experiences in each of the tracks emphasize inter-professional collaboration and cultural competence and additional skills, knowledge and abilities required for healthcare leaders in today’s workplaces.

 Get your degree on time and on target.

 With courses running over three semesters across the calendar year, our masters degree in nursing lets you earn your degree at a steady pace.
 We offer a flexible schedule so nurses can continue working in a clinical practice setting while obtaining their MSN degree.
 Each course combines a hybrid of web-based and live classroom work to meet our students’ needs.

 Most students take two classes per semester, enabling completion of the MSN degree within three years.
 We have a two-year course rotation schedule with at least one “Gateway” course offered every summer.
 These courses are suitable for students “trying out” graduate study and obtaining advanced-practice content that serves all nursing specialties.

 Teaching excellence - a hallmark of the MSN program.